7 Best Comcast Xfinity Approved Modems in 2023

 Cons

-The Motorola MB8611 is the perfect option for you with the Gigabit plan (2000 Mbps) or below that want to future-proof your modem.
+The Motorola MB8611 is ideal for users with Gigabit plans (up to 2000 Mbps) looking to future-proof their modem.

 #2 Best For Voice Service – Netgear CM2050V